epfl-theos/koopmans/README.rst

 Installation
 ------------

 Having checked out the git repository, there are a few final steps to set up ``koopmans``.
-First, make sure you have installed the submodule ``ase_koopmans``.
+First, make sure you have installed the various submodules.
 To install this, run

 .. code-block:: bash